jzumsteg/zumstegs-blog/_posts/2023-06-18-caillebotte-meaux.md

 </figure>
 <figure class = "landscape" >
 	<img src="{{ "caillebotte-meaux/DSC05036.jpg" | prepend: site.imageurl | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
 	<figcaption><em>A view of the "backyard."
 (A small part of the 16 acres.)
-The building is the Orangerie, where orange trees where kept in pots and raised indoors so they could provide fresh oranges during winter.</em></figcaption>
+The building is the Orangerie, where orange trees were kept in pots and raised indoors so they could provide fresh oranges during winter.</em></figcaption>
 </figure>
 We very much enjoyed our day in Yerres, at the house and estate of Gustave Caillebotte.
 We had a very nice lunch at the <em>Salon de Thé</em> on the grounds, saw the house and walked a bit around the grounds.
 The temperature was in the high-80s, so not too much walking!